An evocative new work: by Gabriel Jackson & Laura-Jane Foley

 Coronavirus has taken a heavy toll on our society, on the arts and on our economy.
 As we rebuild our cultural fabric and our economy we must also an even greater inter-generational challenge: climate change.
 Failing to act will result in natural catastrophes and changing weather patterns, as well as significant economic damage, supply chain disruption and displacement of populations.
 Ahead of the UN Climate Conference which takes place in Glasgow this November, the UK has committed to one of the most ambitious greenhouse gas reduction targets in the world.

 Having a target is one thing, delivering it will require massive action on a governmental, business and individual level.
 The whole of society needs to be inspired to participate in the actions which will be needed to deliver on the UK’s promise to the world.
-The Promise will be premiered at London’s Royal Festival Hall just before the UN conference and in the same month the Choir launches its schools’ participation programme.
+The Promise was premiered live just before the UN conference and in the same month the Choir launched its schools’ participation programme on the theme Our Planet.

 Our aims are humble, but if we can play a part in inspiring people to take the actions needed, we will have achieved something.